aysegulsay/Data-Analytics/README.md

 # Data-Analytics
-this reporsitory covers all case studies.
+this repository covers all case studies.